 Our team members have completed altitude laboratory research and field studies in the Scottish Highlands, the Alps, and the Himalayas.
 We can undertake research within our laboratory in normobaric hypoxia, and can combine it with cold or warm conditions in order to suit our protocols and research scope.
 Finally, we can advise and organize the logistics for hypoxic training both to assist athletes in preparation for their sports at sea-level conditions, as well as to prepare and acclimate before exposure to high altitude.
 Finally, we have in depth experience in providing medical support for high altitude related illnesses and accidents.

 Water Immersion / Diving

 Our team members have completed water immersion laboratory research and field studies in the English Channel as well as in long-distance (i.e., >100 km) open water swimming events.
-We have proficiency in undertaking cold water immersion research both for completion of research studies and for cold water acclimation for individuals intending on being exposed to cold water, i.e. for open water swimming.
+We have proficiency in undertaking cold water immersion research both for completion of research studies and for cold water acclimation for individuals exposing themselves to cold water, i.e. for open water swimming.
 Finally, we provide expertise and medical coverage during open water diving and open water swimming.

 We organize and undertake field research in extreme environments.
 We provide scientific support and know-how to individuals in their pursuit to optimally prepare and acclimate for athletic challenges and expeditions (i.e., climbing, running, cycling, open water swimming) taking place in extreme environmental conditions.
 In addition, we have also lead research investigating the implications of nutritional and psychological aspects during such events and we have extensive knowledge and experience on medical support during events in such conditions.
 Our most recent venture was during the Marathon des Sables in the Sahara desert.